This post lists the best Copenhagen free walking tours you can take when visiting the capital of Denmark.

-Even before that, the Academy of Arts began using this palace for their activities in 1701, and the school would eventually be formally inaugurated in 1754.
+Even before that, the Academy of Arts began using this palace for its activities in 1701, and the school would eventually be formally inaugurated in 1754.

-Later on, in 1787, ownership of the palace was officially handed down to the Royal Danish Academy of Art, who still occupies the Charlottenborg Palace to this day.
+Later on, in 1787, ownership of the palace was officially handed down to the Royal Danish Academy of Art, which still occupies the Charlottenborg Palace to this day.

 This district of Copenhagen is one of the most photographed locations in the world, as it is lined with bright and colorful 17th-18th century townhomes that make for an excellent photo opportunity.

 Author Hans Christian Anderson lived here in Nyhavn for 18 years of his life.

 Fans of his work should definitely take a moment to look around and take in the view that likely inspired the great writer for many years.